Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there? I have, too.

 The ad headline says “Post Scheduler,” which is good because I typed in a query for “social media scheduling.”
-This is the corresponding landing page attached with the ad:
+This is the corresponding post-click landing page attached with the ad:

 Can you see the difference between the two examples above?
-Do you better understand the suggested elements of a good AdWords ad and it’s respective landing page?
+Do you better understand the suggested elements of a good AdWords ad and it’s respective post-click landing page?

 User intent is the mindset of the user when he or she is entering a keyword into the search engine.
 It’s also how you determine what your user is thinking when he or she types a certain keyword phrase into Google.
-Think of keywords based on user intent and connect those keywords to relevant message matched landing pages.
-Find out which specific keywords are being used that resonate buying intent and target those keywords properly with your landing pages, and overall PPC campaigns.
+Think of keywords based on user intent and connect those keywords to relevant message matched post-click landing pages.
+Find out which specific keywords are being used that resonate buying intent and target those keywords properly with your post-click landing pages, and overall PPC campaigns.

 Finally, one of the worst things you can do to your PPC campaigns is including too many keywords into one ad group.
 In fact, having more than twenty keywords in a single ad group may make your search-to-ad message match hard to achieve.
 So an alternative strategy is to test ad groups that only have one keyword.
 As Search Engine Land explains, “… single-keyword ad groups enable search marketers to maximize a significant share of clicks, conversions, and revenue while only optimizing for a small subset of isolated keywords.”